itzshoaibmalik/itzshoaibmalik/README.md

 ## I'm a Web Developer,Cybersecurity Expert and a Gamer!!

-- 🔭 Currently I'm 17 year old in Interschool 😁
+- 🔭 Currently I'm 17 year old in Interschool hehe 😁
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🍬 Fond of Cyber Security 🎭
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to surf random things and search Vulnerabilities of random Websites 😄
-- 🏵 Mail me at malikshoaib@gmail.com
+- 🏵 Mail me at malikshoaib7687@gmail.com

 ### Connect with me: